What does the CIPP/US exam look like? How to pass it

 The questions vary from very superficial to very detailed.
 An example of a superficial question is the selection of the correct description of a definition, such as consent decree.
 An example of a more detailed question is, for example, “what is not a recommendation in the 2012 FTC report” where you have to choose from a number of answers.
 They vary from very simple to very complicated.
 For example, You may be asked a simple question like ‘what is the purpose of the CAN-SPAM Act.’
 For complicated questions, the answers are very similar but will only differ in accent.
 You should also know that many questions may require you to choose the most correct answer from a list of correct answers.

 Some questions will require you to provide a more detailed answer.
 Some students expect the questions to be about the main lines of the book, not details from any of the chapters.
 However, a lot of questions are about the details.
 For example, in the case of privacy legislation of a certain state.
 In each exam, one or two questions are asked about a privacy law of a certain state.
 That is not exactly the essence of the matter, and you can easily look it up in practice.
 Anyway, the curriculum can be found in the official IAPP CIPP/US textbook, US Private Sector Privacy.

 Due to the design of the exam, I think it is not possible to answer all the questions correctly; to do this, you must have a photographic memory and a great eye for detail.
 By learning smartly and concentrating on the core, it is quite possible to pass the exam.
 You do not have to answer all the detailed questions correctly before you pass the exam.
 However, if you dedicate your time and effort to prepare adequately for the exam, you will excel.

 Increase your chance of success by joining the list of smart professionals who are leveraging on our online training courses to prepare for the CIPP exam.
+The course includes a detailed outline of the entire textbook, IAPP style practice questions and various training videos.
 Register now!